 From a health perspective, you’re usually better off eating a pack of Graham Crackers than eating a pack of Oreos, for instance.
 And while that is true, Graham Crackers are still quite delicious.

-Graham Crackers are traditionally made with honey.
-As a result, you have brands like the Honey Maid that create Graham Crackers using honey.
-However, that is not to say you can’t find alternatives free of honey.
+Graham Crackers are traditionally made with honey, as a result, they’re not vegan.
+Brands like the popular Honey Maid create Graham Crackers using honey.
+However, that is not to say you can’t find alternatives that are honey-free.
 In fact, there are many plant-based honey alternatives, and that’s what you will find when seeking vegan Graham Crackers.

-Thankfully, they’ve moved on from that system of production and now use less harmful ingredients, other than honey.
-In any case, we’re going to provide you with everything you need to know about Graham Crackers, including a list of vegan-friendly Graham Crackers you can indulge in without feeling like you’re committing a serious crime against bees.
+In this article, we will cover everything you need to know about Graham Crackers, including a list of vegan-friendly Graham Crackers you can indulge in without feeling guilty.

 Graham Crackers: Ingredients